-In the Region F area, 16 entities hold municipal or industrial rights in excess of 1,000 acrefeet per year and five entities have irrigation water rights greater than 10,000 acre-feet per year.
+In the Region F area, 17 entities hold municipal or industrial rights in excess of 1,000 acrefeet per year and 5 entities have irrigation water rights greater than 10,000 acre-feet per year.
 Each of these entities is required to develop and submit to the TCEQ a water conservation plan.
-In addition, six retail public suppliers are required to submit conservation plans to the TWDB.
 A list of the users in Region F which are required to submit water conservation plans is shown in Table 6.1-1.
 Many more water users have contracts with regional water providers for 1,000 acrefeet per year or more.
 Presently, these water users are not required to develop water conservation plans unless the user is seeking state funding.
-However, TCEQ rules require that a wholesale water provider include contract language requiring water conservation plans or other conservation activities from its customers to assist in meeting the goals of the wholesale water provider's plan.
-To assist entities in the Region F area with developing water conservation plans, model plans for municipal water users (wholesale or retail public water suppliers), industrial users and irrigation districts are included in Appendix 6A.
-Each of these model plans address the 2008 TCEQ requirements and is intended to be modified by each user to best reflect the activities appropriate to the entity.
+However, TCEQ rules require that a wholesale water provider include contract language requiring water conservation plans or other conservation activities from its customers to assist in meeting the goals of the wholesale water provider's plan2.